Skip to main content

 EU/EEA Driving Licences

 Licences issued in any EU or EEA country are valid in France indefinitely.
 No exchange or additional test is required.
-You can drive in France with your existing licence as long as it remains valid.
+You can drive in France with your existing licence as long as it remains valid in the issuing country.

 Non-EU Licences

 You must exchange your foreign licence for a French one within 12 months of obtaining French residency.
 After 12 months, your foreign licence is no longer valid for driving in France.
 The exchange process depends on your country of origin and may require a practical driving test.
-Contact your local prefecture for details specific to your situation.
+Contact your local prefecture or the official ANTS portal for details specific to your situation.

 International Driving Permit (IDP)